trek/rails_versioned_routing/README.md

   get 'some_action', controller: 'foo'

   # controller will be V5::TweetsController
-  # locacated in controllers/v5/tweets_controller.rb
+  # located in controllers/v5/tweets_controller.rb
   resources :tweets
 end
 ```

 ### Cascading Behavior
-Requests for a verison match any routes declared with a verison number equal or less than the requested version.
+Requests for a version match any routes declared with a version number equal
+or less than the requested version.

 Given the following routes: